 \section{Extending to two-sided discrete fibrations}

-\looseness=-1 Let $\K$ be a regular bicategory.
-In this section we present our first main contribution: we characterize when pseudofunctors, pseudonatural transformations, and modifications on $\K$ have \emph{extensions} to the bicategory $\DFib{\K}$, in a sense we will make precise as we state the result.
+\looseness=-1 Throughout, let $\K$ be a regular bicategory with factorization system $(\mathcal E,\mathcal M)$.
+In this section we present our first main contribution: we describe how to \emph{extend} --- in a sense we will make precise as we state the result --- pseudofunctors, pseudonatural transformations, and modifications on $\K$ to {oplax functors}, oplax natural transformations, and modifications on the bicategory $\DFib{\K}$.
+In particular, in the first two cases, we characterize when these extensions are themselves pseudofunctorial and pseudonatural in terms of \emph{exact squares}.
 Following the insight of \cite{paquetEffectfulSemanticsBicategories2024} that computational effects should be represented $2$-dimensionally by \emph{pseudomonads}, we then combine these characterizations into an extension criterion for the latter.
 Proofs omitted from this section can be found in Appendix \ref{app:A3}.